 Marari is small fishermen’s village to the south of Kerala.
 When it’s all about experiencing the minimal luxury, the local Kerala flavour, crumpling on a cradle tied between two coconut trees, for the entire day with a book, only green and blue to accompany and some distant chit chat; then Marari is one option for you.
 No line of extravagant restaurants by the beach to serve fine culinary, only the home-stays or resorts to serve lavish kerala meals and fried munchies to gorge on during the day on the beach and get tanned.
-Marari is this short and crisp on description and the best place to lay on your belly and relax.
+Marari is this short and crisp at description and the best place to lay on your belly and relax.

 How to reach Marari from Vagamon/ Travel from Vagamon to Marari: